Lemon Butter Scallops – cooked in ghee and fresh lemon juice, these scallops are savory and delicious! (Whole30/Paleo)

 - Add just enough ghee to coat the bottom of the pan.

-- Pat Scallops dry and sprinkle with salt.
+- Pat Scallops dry (ensure they are as dry as possible!) and sprinkle with salt.

 - Put salt side down in hot pan to sear.